 There are several companies that produce MIPS and each has its nuances.
-After extensive research, I decided to commission Flight Deck Solutions (FDS) in Canada to supply my MIP.
+After extensive research, Flight Deck Solutions (FDS) in Canada was commissioned to supply the MIP.

 Information - Not Pretty Pictures